VirtoCommerce/vc-content/pages/docs/lessons/lesson4.md

 ```

-2. To show a Customer reviews list in a blade create a new *reviews-list.tpl.html* blade template file in *\CustomerReviewsModule.Web\Scripts\blades* folder .
+2. To show a Customer reviews list in a blade create a new *reviews-list.tpl.html* blade markup file in *\CustomerReviewsModule.Web\Scripts\blades* folder:

-3. Add code to *reviews-list.tpl.html* blade template :

 ```html
 <div class="blade-static">